-Martin Jandera answers your questions over the coming months about buying property through superannuation
+Martin Jandera of Super Property Concierge answers some questions about buying property through superannuation.

 As a Taxpayer Alert is essentially designed by the Australian Taxation Office (ATO) as an ‘early warning’ to taxpayers on issues or arrangements it has under close scrutiny, it should serve as an important informational and educational tool when deciding whether or not to proceed with the strategy being watched carefully by the ATO.

-Better still, you can also use this alert to assess the competency of the professionals you may engage in assisting you review, develop and implement this same strategy.
+Better still, you can also use this alert to assess the competency of the professionals you may engage to assist you review, develop and implement this same strategy.

 To allay your fears however, the alert seeks to reinforce the following: